HaileyLV/PA1489-project/Reflection/Reflection 3.md

 - **Test**: We use Pytest to test with some functions som contact to the database.
 ### *3.2.
 Short summary of how we have completed the test:*
 - All our test failed in the beginning because we did not set up a function to connect to the database (with 4 test) and did not use the relative path from the BurgerOrderer folder to MenuStore (with 2 test).
 Though, everything passed after we edited the codes.

+- Testing was challenging because the database was not directly accessible in the kitchen view and order components.
+The database was set up as a Docker volume, which made it difficult to test any functionality that depended on it.
+Moving forward, it would be better to mock the database instead of using the real one.
+By doing this, we can control what data is in the database, making sure that tests are always consistent and reliable.
+For example, when testing a function that retrieves data, using the real database can lead to unpredictable results since the data may change between test runs.
+Mocking allows us to define exactly what data is available during a test, which eliminates the variability and ensures that tests always run under the same conditions.

 ### *3.3.
 Printout from your last test session, so you can see:*
 - How many tests you have written: 6 tests
 - What they test: